Ivor Warne-Smith: WWI

-Warne-Smith enlisted in World War I in 1915.
-More than two years below enlistment age, he pretended to be 18, as did many other Australians.
+Warne-Smith enlisted in World War I on 14 May 1915.
+More than two years below enlistment age, he pretended to be 18.
 He served at Gallipoli and on the Western Front.
 Two of his three brothers were killed in the war.

 Football career

 Victorian Football League

 On returning to Melbourne in 1919 Warne-Smith joined the Melbourne Football Club, in the VFL and played eight games at centre halfback in that season.

 North-Western Football Union

 In 1920 he moved to Latrobe in Tasmania, where he became an orchardist.
 From 1920 to 1924 he played with the Latrobe Diehards football club in the Tasmanian North-Western Football Union (NWFU), and was captain-coach from 1922 onwards.
 Latrobe were premiers in 1922 and 1924 and runners up in 1923.
 In 1923 and 1924 he was runner-up in the NWFU's Cheel Medal for the best and fairest player.
 He was captain of the NWFU representative team in statewide competition, and was selected to play for Tasmania in the 1924 national carnival, although he was unable to play.